UndeadYang/BONDM_CA/README.md

 *    This name of the paper has been determined as 'Cellular Parallel Growth Based Network Divding Method', in the same way, the project name was altered as 'CPGBNDM'.

-*    This paper will be submitted to AMM or other Elsevier journal.
+*    This paper has been submitted to AMM the Elsevier journal.

 ## Run the algorithm

 1. Clone the project and change your matlab path to it.
-2. Type 'run' to run the run.m file.
+2. Enter 'run' to run the run.m file.
 3. Subnetwork examples will be shown after the algorithm finish.